sebastian-colomar/openshift/mirror/gitops/README.md

-Run all apps for the mirror demo on the hub cluster using gitops
+Run the app of apps for the mirror demo on the hub cluster using gitops:

-To run the job to copy Mirror To Disk, simply run the following command:
 ```
-oc apply -f master/mirror/gitops/apps/mirror2disk
+oc apply -Rf mirror/gitops/bootstrap
 ```